datacentricdesign/iob22/index.md

 Vega
 {: .label .label-purple }

-### 06 Connected Home
+### 06 Landing page

-At this stage, you used different Objects and their methods such as a File or a List.
-In the sixth Python programming assignment, you will look behind the Object and what they are into the paradigm of Object-Oriented Programming.
-Modelling a Home Hub and its appliances, you will explore this paradigm as a powerful abstraction mechanism.

-OOP
-{: .label .label-green }

-Abstraction
-{: .label .label-green }

-Inheritance
-{: .label .label-green }
+In this sixth Python programming assignment, you catch potential customers via a landing page.
+You expose a product concept on the web and invite potential customers to sign up for a pre-order.
+You structure your software with objects and store data in a database.
+You visualise pre-orders on a dashboard.

 Class
 {: .label .label-green }